 We provide a first look at the trimmed mean measures of underlying inflation in Figure 3, along with headline CPI inflation (that is, the 0 per cent trimmed mean constructed from our seasonally adjusted data) for each economy.
-There are 50 different trims that we could illustrate, so we present the middle of these, the 25 per cent trim, for illustrative purposes.
-It is immediately obvious that monthly or quarterly inflation as measured by the 25 per cent trimmed mean is much less noisy than as measured by the CPI, suggesting that trimmed means may be promising measures of underlying inflation.
+There are 50 different trims that we could illustrate, and in an earlier draft we used the middle of all feasible trims - the 25 per cent trim - for illustrative purposes.
+However, in Section 5.5 we suggest that smaller trims may sometimes be preferred, so we instead show the 15 per cent trim.
+It is immediately obvious that monthly or quarterly trimmed mean inflation is much less noisy than CPI inflation, suggesting that trimmed means may be promising measures of underlying inflation.
 We examine this proposition in more detail in the next section.